Adult and Senior Wellness

 - Lameness or Sensitivity

-To help you provide the absolute best care for your senior pet, while staying on budget, VCA has designed the “Senior Best Care Check-Up Package”.
+To help you provide the absolute best care for your senior pet, while staying on budget, VCA has designed the "Senior Care Club" Program

-- A Comprehensive Physical Exam during which you will meet with the veterinarian and review your pet’s medical history.
+- 5 Comprehensive Physical Exams per year, which can be used for any reason.
+During a typical wellness exam, you will meet with the veterinarian and review your pet’s medical history.
 The doctor will discuss your pet’s day to day routine and any health concerns or questions you may have.
 You might be asked questions about his or her activity level, personality and nutrition.
 The doctor will then physically assess your pet, from nose to tail.
 Areas examined will include the abdomen, head and neck, eyes, ears, mouth and skin.
 In addition, the doctor will also evaluate your pet’s musculoskeletal system, as well as listen to their heart and lungs.

-- A Senior Wellness Blood Work Panel will be conducted to screen for a number of potential health problems.
+- Senior Wellness Diagnostic Testing, will helps screen for a number of potential health problems.
 Some of the things screened for include:

 - CBC (Complete Blood Count) which will flag any signs of diseases or infections which might alter your pet’s blood cell count.